lijqhs/bonjour/content/posts/assimil/assimil-76-sur-le-bout-de-la-langue.md

 3. French may use other constructions to express similar ideas, such as the impersonal "on" or reflexive verbs.

+## Example: breakdown of grammar

+*Des dizaines de mails nous ont été envoyés pour préciser que Napoléon est né en Corse.* "Dozens of emails have been sent to us to clarify that Napoleon was born in Corsica."

+### Grammar breakdown

+1. **Des dizaines de mails** - This is the subject of the sentence.
+"Des dizaines de" means "dozens of," and "mails" means "emails."
+Together, it translates to "Dozens of emails."

+2. **nous ont été envoyés** - This is the verb phrase.
+It is in the **passive voice** and **passé composé** tense.
+   - **nous** is the indirect object pronoun, meaning "to us."
+   - **ont été** is the auxiliary verb "être" (to be) conjugated in the present tense for the third person plural ("ont") and combined with the past participle "été."
+   - **envoyés** is the past participle of the verb "envoyer" (to send).
+It agrees in gender and number with the subject "mails," so it takes an -s because "mails" is plural.

+   Together, this part translates to "were sent to us."

+3. **pour préciser** - This is a prepositional phrase introducing the purpose of the action.
+   - **pour** means "to" or "in order to."
+   - **préciser** is the infinitive verb meaning "to specify" or "to clarify."

+4. **que Napoléon est né en Corse** - This is a subordinate clause introduced by the conjunction **que** (that).
+   - **Napoléon** is the subject of the clause.
+   - **est né** is the verb phrase in the **passé composé** tense, using the auxiliary verb "être" (to be) and the past participle "né" (born).
+It means "was born."
+   - **en Corse** is a prepositional phrase meaning "in Corsica."

+### Key Grammar Points:
+- **Passive voice**: The subject ("emails") receives the action ("were sent").
+- **Agreement of past participle**: "Envoyés" agrees with the plural subject "mails."
+- **Subordinate clause**: Introduced by "que" to provide additional information.
+- **Prepositional phrase**: "pour préciser" indicates the purpose of the action.

 ## faire place à

 to make way for, to give way to